Tag Archives: Bar Life

 First off, why the Irish?
 Well Ireland has a big reputation for drinking and alcohol – Guinness, whiskey, good sessions, the craic and all that, and deservedly so.
 We have the St. Patrick’s day thing as well and, of course, the Irish music, which helps.

-A real Irish pub when it’s on form is one of the best places to be when the music is playing, the drink is flowing, and the conversations are enlivening.
-Basically they are just like any other pub, with normal pub names, selling normal beer, and where normal people drink in.
+A real Irish pub, when it’s on form, stands as one of the best places to be when the music plays, the drink flows, and the conversations enliven.
+Basically, they resemble any other pub, with normal names, selling normal beer, where normal people drink.
 So what makes them Irish then?
-Mostly its the clientele.
-Pretty much any night could be a good session, musicians can crop out of anywhere, no set list, nothing is planned, go with the flow, no one has to prove how Irish one is, you just are, that’s it.
-Atmosphere is informal, friendly, and the people running them are genuine
+Mostly, it’s the clientele.
+On pretty much any night, a good session could happen—musicians might crop up from anywhere, no set list, nothing planned.
+You go with the flow, no one needs to prove how Irish they are—they just are, that’s it.
+The atmosphere feels informal and friendly, and the people running them remain genuine.

-Now a lot of Irish people do run Irish themed bars abroad, and have Irish staff, and they sometimes do cater for the ex pat community, and a lot of the original ones that first appeared were decent places to drink in.
-And to be fair the Irish do play the Paddywhackery card as well, when it suits (Jesus just look at any Irish person ever to work for the BBC).
-The Orishness is played to a tee sometimes, but at least kept in check most of the time or to a bare minimum.
+Now, a lot of Irish people run Irish-themed bars abroad, often with Irish staff, catering to the ex-pat community.
+Many of the original ones that first appeared provided decent places to drink.
+To be fair, the Irish do play the Paddywhackery card as well, when it suits (Jesus, just look at any Irish person who ever worked for the BBC).
+They play the “Orishness” to a tee sometimes, but at least keep it in check most of the time or to a bare minimum.

-But then it seemed to get out of hand, and every new bar in a town was an Oirish bar – people were just taking the Mick (literally!), they know it’s a joke, or at least they should admit so.
-These bars cater for the tourist, the person who isn’t a heavy or serious drinker, the hipster, and the wanker, basically.
-Too afraid to head down town to the more edgy part of town, or drink with real people and drink where there might be some real atmosphere, they would much rather drink in an Oirish bar.
-Well it’s a safe choice as you know what to expect and you won’t get shouted at or molested!
+But then it got out of hand, and every new bar in town turned into an “Oirish” bar—people just took the Mick (literally!).
+They know it’s a joke, or at least they should admit it.
+These bars cater to tourists, light or casual drinkers, hipsters, and wankers.
+Too afraid to head downtown to the edgier part of town or drink with real people where there might be some real atmosphere, they prefer to drink in an “Oirish” bar.
+Well, it’s a safe choice; you know what to expect, and no one will shout at or molest you!

-Don’t forget the food as well, ha ha, fish and chips, loads of fucking potatoes and an Irish breakfast.
-Ha don’t make me puke.
-When I was a nipper the only food you could get in a bar was a bag of crisps and maybe some hang sandwiches!
+And don’t forget the food—ha ha—fish and chips, loads of potatoes, and an Irish breakfast.
+Ha, don’t make me puke.
+When I was a nipper, bars only offered a bag of crisps and maybe some hang sandwiches!

 an Irish breakfast